Bear 71: Production

 Through the work of Leanne Allison's husband and film collaborator Karston Heuer (Being Caribou, Finding Farley), a park ranger at Banff, Allison was aware of thousands of hours of wildlife footage captured on remote trail cameras in the park.
 After obtaining permission from researchers, including Parks Canada, Alberta Tourism, Parks and Recreation, and Montana State University, she spent months sifting through these low-res images.
 Allison originally pitched the idea to the NFB as a traditional documentary.
 Rob McLaughlin, then head of the NFB's digital studio in Vancouver, suggested an interactive project.

 The story was written by J.B.
 MacKinnon, co-author of the 100 Mile Diet.
 The bear is voiced by Mia Kirshner.
 The two co-directors were remote workers: Allison was based in Canmore, Alberta and Mendes was based in Vancouver.
 The website was designed by Toronto-based digital design firm Jam3.

 The film had a budget of $350,000.

 Release

 Bear 71 went live on the NFB website on January 19, 2012.
 It was also the subject of an installation art exhibit at the 2012 Sundance Film Festival's New Frontier program beginning January 20, and at the Utah Museum of Contemporary Art or via webcam through the documentary’s website.
 The webdoc features a map of Banff National Park that allows users to follow Bear 71's movements by scrolling over the cameras, and look at other users by activating the computer's webcam.

-In April 2012, DOXA Documentary Film Festival opened its 2012 season with a public showing of the film at St. Andrew's Wesley Church, with a live musical accompaniment by Tim Hecker, Loscil, and Heather McIntosh.
+In April 2012, DOXA Documentary Film Festival opened its 2012 season with a public showing of the film at St. Andrew's-Wesley United Church, with a live musical accompaniment by Tim Hecker, Loscil, and Heather McIntosh.

 In March 2017, the film was re-released as a virtual reality work, viewable on Google Daydream and Google Cardboard.